psychdatascience/FDS-CourseOne/tutorial005.md

 git config --global /System/Applications/TextEdit.app
 ```

-On a Windows computer you might try something like the following to set up the `notepad` to read and write git log files and commit messages:
+On a Windows computer you might try something like the following to set up `notepad` to read and write git log files and commit messages:

 ```
 git config --global core.editor "c:/Windows/System32/notepad.exe"
 ```

-There are many editors to choose from and geek data scientists "geek over" their editor.
+There are many editors to choose from and data scientists "geek over" their editor.
 For examlple, I am currently using [Visual Studio Code](https://code.visualstudio.com/) a.k.a. `VS code`. `VS code` is a recently updated editor by Microsoft (note that we receive no money from Microsofot for this course). `VS code` is very slick and with nice features, especially for [the completion of blocks of code](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode).

 Git has many other configuration parameters.
 Yet, for a start this will be all we need.
 If you are interested in exploring more of the other parameners, the following is a command that will display the list of paramters and their setting on your computer: 'git config --list', you can also learn more about `git config` by typing the following help command `git config -h`.
 In the future you might need to set other configuration parameters and set